mynamenn/task-processing-backend/README.md

 For frontend, as the number of tasks increase, we will need pagination to ensure efficient loading of tasks.
 We should also have account creation with access controls.

-When calling API endpoints that modify tasks, we should hash specific fields and put them a `If-Match` header for the backend to compare if the task object has changed.
-If it has changed, the backend will not modify the task since it might have been modified by another user.

 For backend, we should replace `taskStore.js` (which simulates task execution with `setTimeout`) with a production task queue like [Celery](https://www.fullstackpython.com/celery.html).

 In general, we should use TypeScript instead of JavaScript for this system for better type safety and maintainability.
 JS was used for this demo since I have limited time.
 Also, frontend E2E tests and backend tests must be implemented in a production system.